yokosogithub/GeoGit/doc/manual/source/start/intro.rst

 **GeoGit works independently of the storage format that you use for your data.** It handles only the versioning, ensuring that each revision is stored safely and can be recovered when needed it.

-.. todo:: This statement is unclear: Your repository might share data with the repository of another collaborator, and you can both edit that data and work on it separately.
-Once your work is complete and your data ready to be included in a new version, GeoGit will do its work, since it integrates orthogonally with applications and data formats.
+.. todo:: This statement is unclear: "Your repository might share data with the repository of another collaborator, and you can both edit that data and work on it separately.
+Once your work is complete and your data ready to be included in a new version, GeoGit will do its work, since it integrates orthogonally with applications and data formats."